identiops/terraform-hcloud-k3s/README.md

 ### To be added

 - OIDC support for user authentication.
-Some configuration is in place but it hasn't been tested, yet.
+Some configuration is in place, but it hasn't been tested, yet.

 ## Getting Started